-Today, it offers seven undergraduate faculties (including 20 departments and two programs) and nine graduate schools (including 14 courses), along with an affiliated junior high school and high school, and has around 20,000 enrolled students.
+Today, it offers eight undergraduate faculties (including 22 departments and two programs) and eight graduate schools (including nine courses), along with an affiliated Junior and Senior High School, and has around 20,000 enrolled students.

 As an educational institution that incorporates one of Japan's largest universities and an integrated junior and senior high school system,

 Kanagawa University is committed to creating a more attractive academic environment in every dimension of campus life,

 from education and research to social contribution.